 When starting a new hobby, one common question is, “How fast will I actually be able to use the skill to make something?”
 For crochet, it is no different.
 In this post, I will dive into how long it will take you to learn enough to actually make something!

 So, how long does it take to learn to crochet?
 You can learn the most basic crochet stitch (the chain) in under 10 minutes.
-With only knowing this stitch, you could make a crochet chain necklace and have a complete project within 30 minutes.
-To learn the additional basic crochet stitches it should take about an hour.
+With only knowing this stitch, you could make a crochet chain necklace and complete a project within 30 minutes.
+To learn the additional basic crochet stitches, it will take about an hour.

-Crocheting is a quick hobby to pick up, and you can start making things on your first day as seen above.
+Crocheting is a quick hobby to pick up, and you can start making things on your first day!
 But how does that work, and how long will it take if I want to make something different?
 In this post, I will help guide you through the more in-depth answer to the question of how long it takes to learn to crochet!

 How Long It Takes to Learn the Basic Crochet Stitches

 Here are the basics on video, but keep reading for all the details!